 nucleus of a helium atom.
 Since alpha particles are only able to travel a few centimetres in air the whole experiment proposed by Rutherford was carried out in a sealed container in which the most of the air was sucked out by a vacuum pump.

-Next the alpha particles which were emitted by the radium travelled towards a very thin sheet of
+Next the alpha particles which were emitted by the radioactive radium atoms travelled towards a very thin sheet of

-The set-up Rutherford used is shown below.
+The image below outlines the set-up Rutherford used in his experiment.
 He was able to detect the alpha particles as they

 emitted a glow when they struck the fluorescent screen shown in the image below.
 From the image you can see that most of the